 It may seem trite, but it may help for parents to sit down and discuss some better driving habits.
 Whether or not you live in a state that specifically prohibits texting and driving, more experienced drivers can set an example by not texting in the car.
 It wouldn’t hurt to remind novice drivers of the consequences of texting and driving either.

 Or take a tip from “Game of Thrones” actress Lena Headey, whose divorce settlement required both she and her ex-husband to use anti-texting apps while driving in order to protect their 3-year-old son.

-We also recommend asking your teenage driver to sign a New Driver Contract.
+Our Knoxville car accident lawyers also recommend asking your teenage driver to sign a New Driver Contract.
 This can be a great way to have an open and honest discussion with your teenager about how important it is to be distraction free while operating a vehicle.